Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

 \textbf{Phase 1 - Defining Data Collection Strategy}: This phase focuses on preparing for the SLR by identifying relevant data sources, formulating a search strategy, and defining inclusion and exclusion criteria for study selection.

 \textbf{Step 1- Identify Data Sources}: Electronic Data Sources (EDS) are pivotal in systematic review studies, where they enable automated searches through predefined or customized queries.
 These automated searches facilitate the identification of relevant literature in a particular domain \cite{van2021automation,chen2010towards}.
-In our study, we adhered to the guidelines for performing systematic literature reviews in software engineering as proposed by Kitchenham \textit{et al}. \cite{KITCHENHAM20097}.
-We selected eight widely recognized EDS: IEEE Xplore, ACM Digital Library, Wiley Online Library, ScienceDirect, SpringerLink, Engineering Village, Web of Science, and Google Scholar, based on their proven effectiveness and relevance to computing, software engineering, and software architecture research \cite{zhang2011empirical}.
-The selection of these EDS ensures the inclusion of high-quality, peer-reviewed publications and reduces the risk of missing critical research \cite{chen2010towards,zhang2011empirical}.
+In our study, we adhered to the guidelines for performing systematic literature reviews in software engineering as proposed by Kitchenham et al. \cite{KITCHENHAM20097}.
+We selected eight widely recognized EDS: IEEE Xplore, ACM Digital Library, Wiley Online Library, ScienceDirect, SpringerLink, Engineering Village, Web of Science, and Google Scholar, based on their proven effectiveness and relevance to computing, software engineering, and software architecture research \cite{zhang2011empirical, chen2010towards}.

+\textbf{Step 2- Formulate Search Strategy}: To define the search strategy for the SLR, the authors collaboratively identified key terms aligned with the study objective of identifying software architecture patterns and strategies in quantum software systems.
+The search was structured around three core concepts: quantum computing, software architecture, and architectural solutions.
+Accordingly, the final search string was defined as: \textit{(Quantum) AND (Architecture) AND (Pattern OR Style OR Strategy)}.

+The Boolean operator ``AND'' ensures that retrieved studies lie at the intersection of quantum computing and software architecture, while ``OR'' captures synonymous architectural terms.
+A pilot search using IEEE Xplore and ACM Digital Library was conducted to refine the search string.
+During this process, broader terms such as design and model were excluded, as they introduced many irrelevant results related to implementation-level aspects (e.g., circuit design, algorithm design, or software process models) rather than architectural-level concerns.
+Instead, the search focuses on patterns, styles, and strategies, which better represent reusable architectural solutions and high-level design decisions.
+The final search string was iteratively refined and agreed upon by all authors to balance comprehensiveness and precision.